vaidik0508/daily-paper-chrome-extension/README.md

 ## Features

 - Daily updates of new AI research papers from arXiv
-- AI-powered paper analysis and summarization
+- AI-powered paper analysis and summarization using AI Agent (used CrewAI for agent orchestration)
 - Section-wise paper explanations
 - Easy-to-use Chrome extension interface
 - MongoDB-based storage for processed papers